 A quick summary of Dear Evan Hansen: Socially anxious teen Evan Hansen gets caught up in a misunderstanding that leads the parents of a suicide victim to thinking he was close friends with their dead son.
 Because he enjoys the attention of the wealthy parents and has a crush on their daughter, he starts crafting an increasingly elaborate lie about his ‘friendship’ with the victim.
 Eventually, the lie is revealed, but Evan gets off scot-free because his manipulating a grieving family for personal gain actually helped a lot of people.
 Somehow.

 Steven Sondheim once said, “You’ll sit still for a three-minute song in a theater.
 But in movies, a glance from someone’s eyes will tell you the whole story in a few seconds.”
-It seems unlikely that anyone involved in the production of this movie has ever heard that quote because every song in this movie could be replaced with three or four lines of dialogue and absolutely nothing would be lost.
+It seems unlikely that anyone involved in this production has ever heard of this idea, because every song in this movie could be replaced with three or four lines of dialogue and absolutely nothing would be lost.
 Most of the musical numbers are just Evan sitting around and singing extremely repetitive lyrics at people who just talk back to him as if they’re holding a normal conversation.
 In fact, the rest of the cast doesn’t even seem to realize this is a musical most of the time.
 A full half-hour passes before anyone other than Ben Platt sings a single note.

 This is not an accident.
 The musical’s original opening song was a group number, but Chbosky explained in interviews that they wanted to emphasize Evan’s story specifically, so they cut that song in favor of another solo for Ben Platt.
 In fact, most of the changes made between the stage and movie versions only serve the purpose of making Evan Hansen seem more sympathetic.
 They cut songs criticizing his actions, reframe plotlines to make him seem like more of a victim of circumstance, and minimize the plotlines of characters that his actions affect.
 But instead of making Evan’s actions more understandable, all this does is eliminate the handful of interesting plotlines in the show.

 Only a day after Dear Evan Hansen’s disastrous film festival debut, another musical movie entered the public eye.
 Come From Away, another show that had been eligible for Best Musical at the 2017 Tonys, premiered on Apple TV+ to universal acclaim.
-Like the version of Hamilton released on Disney+ last year, the Come From Away film was a pro-shot, a taping of a live performance of a musical.
-This style of filming is ideal for shows like Come From Away and Hamilton, which don’t translate well to film because of their reliance things specific to live performance, like the ensemble, or chorus.
+Like the version of Hamilton released on Disney+ last year, the Come From Away film was a “pro-shot,” a taping of a live performance of a musical.
+This style of filming is ideal for shows like Come From Away and Hamilton, which don’t translate well to film because of their reliance elements specific to live performance.

 One example of a musical that actually works better as a movie is Mamma Mia!
 The musical is set on an island off the coast of Greece, and the movie takes full advantage of its setting to film vibrant and fun musical numbers on beaches, boats, and throughout the seaside town.
 And unlike more plot-heavy musicals, Mamma Mia! actually benefits from being cut down by an hour.
 Being a jukebox musical, the primary goal of the original show was to shoehorn in as many ABBA hits as possible.
 Cutting out all the songs that aren’t relevant to the plot (or at the very least, really funny) vastly improves the movie.
 Most importantly, the movie preserved the things people loved about the stage production: A sense of humor, and an unabashed love for ABBA.